Insights from Emotionally Focused Couples Therapy (EFT) to help you save your relationship after the affair.

 The Injured partner cannot simply choose to trust the Injuring partner again because trust is a natural product of couples feeling safe with each other (Jinich 2020).

 And avoidance of the Injured partner’s pain perpetuates mistrust.

 Common thoughts and feelings from the Injured partner:

 - I want to be able to talk about my pain and hurt

 - If you avoid taking about the affair, you must not care about my pain

 - If you don’t care about my pain, I am even more alone and betrayed

 This can lead to the Injured partner becoming more closed off and guarded (Jinich, 2020).
-The Injured partner may feel like letting their guard down opens them up to being hurt again, and this makes psychological sense.
+The Injured partner may feel like letting their guard down opens them up to being hurt again, which makes psychological sense.